Last Updated on February 25, 2021 by Nazmin Sarker

 - 1/8 ts Red Pepper Sauce

-Place the bell pepper and chiles in a healthy high protein food processor work bowl fitted with the steel blade or in a blender container; cover and process until smooth.
+- Place the bell pepper and chiles in a high protein low cholesterol processor work bowl fitted with the steel blade or in a blender container; cover and process until smooth.

 Duck with Pine Nut Wild Rice